Thang Nguyen 555

 Overnight, I turned gray.

-Since shielded and sound-proofed, we missed out on all anxiety and action in the city.
+Shielded and semi-soundproof, we missed out on all anxiety and action in the city.

-That same night, South Korean diplomats as Third-Country nationals, like Iranian and Polish, were hunkering down waiting for evac.
-They helped themselves to the embassy bar.
+That night, not just us who felt or were abandoned.
+South Korean diplomats as Third-Country nationals, like Iranian and Indonesian, Hungarian and Polish, while waiting for evac helped themselves to the embassy bar.
+Why let good wine go to waste!
 Around the pool, some even tossed paper airplanes made out of real money.
+The same currency my mom had divided up among us the day before.
 Others, in groups of 45-50, staged for Heli-lift.
-In one account (Honorable Exit), they commandeered official limos – even a fire truck – to amuse themselves, turning “America” into Arcade.
+In one account (Honorable Exit), they commandeered an official limo – even a fire truck – to amuse themselves, turning “America” into Arcade, a frequent Embassy’s Luau Night even after Thieu’s three-hours radio farewell address.

-Eventually and unfortunately, 420 – including hung-over South Korean – were left behind (and had to straighten out those paper “airplanes” to buy some breakfast) – italics were mine.
-Far Eastern Economic Review journalist reported that “plain dainty Jane” carrying Embassy couch, once seated dignitaries and diplomats from Lodge to LBJ.
-Slightly burned dollars not sure from DAO or the Embassy later resurfaced in Guam.
+Eventually and unfortunately, 420 – including hung-over South Korean – got left behind (and had to straighten out those paper “airplanes” to buy some breakfast) – italics mine.
+Far Eastern Economic Review journalist reported “plain dainty Jane” looted Embassy couch (ghe salon), once seated dignitaries and diplomats – from Lodge to LBJ.
+Slightly burned dollars from DAO or the Embassy, later seen resurfaced in Guam.

 Had we made over the wall of the Embassy, we might have moved in full circles.

 Intended mostly for our US Ambassador and his crew, Operation Talon Wise, at 4:58AM, pulled anchor, with (Tiger, Tiger, Tiger) boarded next-to-last Chinook- 46 Lazy Ace 09.
-A still photo showed Martin in crumpled suit and bloodshot eyes aboard the USS Blue Ridge giving interviews.
+A still photo showed Martin in crumpled suit and bloodshot eyes aboard the USS Blue Ridge while giving interview i.e. “oh, I thought we still had a shot at it”…. blah blah blah.
+Tears, tear gas canisters and liquor bottles rolled down the stairs to end decades-long US involvement.

-By pure luck we evaporated on the slowest and most unseaworthy vessel (twice at zero mph) under the noses of danger.
+By pure luck we fled through the Saigon River artery on the most unseaworthy vessel (twice at zero mph stand still) right under the noses of danger.
 “Mother wants you to call home”?
 “Mom, it’s me, Whiskey Joe” overheard on DAO two-way “What are we going to do with the 2 (last US) bodies?”
-Reply: “Take them to the Seventh Day Adventist Hospital”.
+Reply: “Take them to the Seventh Day Adventist Hospital” (medical facility nearest to the airport).

 Wednesday APRIL 30, 1975, OPEN SEA

-Loud cheers abruptly spread as we got moving again.
-Apparently, contracted to tow as many barges as possible, the towboat was running – with engine-light on.
+Loud cheers erupted as we got moving again.
+Apparently, contracted to tow full load from the bus convoy, the towboat was running – with engine-light on.
 Everything that moved, especially overworked 75 Marines choppers, moved.

-Out of all floating objects, we were the slowest but glad to be moving at all.
+Of all objects at sea, we were the slowest but glad to be moving at all.

 A 40-miles trip took us all night.